slsa-framework/slsa/docs/spec/v1.0/faq.md

 Some common situations may include:

--   The platform generates the provenance and just calls a runner for individual items.
+-   The platform generates the provenance and just calls a runner for individual build steps.
     In this situation, the provenance is only affected by the platform so there would be no requirements imposed on the runner.
 -   The runner generates the provenance.
 In this situation, the orchestrating platform